moabdelbasset/rps/README.md

 After the 2 choices were made will start decide who is the winner according to the rules.
 According to the winner the score will be increased by one and a text box informing which player wins and why.
 If the 2 players had the same choice then a message will appear that it's a tie and the score will remain as is.

 If the user wants to reset the score he can click on Reset button that will reset the score back to zero and change the image to the general rock paper scissors image

+Confirmed when clicking on the header "Rock Paper Scissors" it will direct me to the the home page

 ## Deployment